What Are ACH Return Fees & How Do They Work?

 5. What Are Examples of PCI Compliance and Data Breaches?

-6. What Can My Business Do to Make Becoming PCI Compliant Simpler?
+6. What Can My Business Do to Simplify Becoming PCI Compliant?

-Although the technical aspects of completing the PCI assessment may be beyond your scope to do yourself, your organization can take steps to make the process easier.
+Although the technical aspects of completing the PCI assessment may be beyond the scope of what you can do yourself, your organization can take steps to make the process easier.
 Focusing on data hygiene is a good example.
 Here is a PCI compliance checklist:

 • Ensure your organization uses strong passwords and has strict protocols to enforce this.